-Interview with Katarina Lauruschus: Physical activity for everyone
+Interview with Katarina Lauruschkus: Physical activity for everyone

 Physical activity is important for everyone, including children with disabilities.
 Not only is it essential for health benefits, such as increasing the mobility and functionality, but it can also give a sense of achievement – and can be an excellent way to make new friends.

-We have talked to physical activity expert Katarina Lauruschus who has a Ph.D. in Disability Research about the importance of physical activity and how children with disabilities can become more active.
+We have talked to physical activity expert Katarina Lauruschkus who has a Ph.D. in Disability Research about the importance of physical activity and how children with disabilities can become more active.

 Katarina lectures across Norway and Sweden on ‘physical activity for everyone’.
 Her Disability Studies Ph.D. at Lunds University focused on rehabilitation and physiotherapy at the Child and Youth Habilitation facility in Skåne in Southern Sweden.